tbali0524/playground-c2779db2/markdowns/coding-style.md

 Similarly to `phpcs`, you can also save your configuration for `php-cs-fixer`.
 In this case this is not an XML file, but a short php script, which shall be named `.php-cs-fixer.dist.php` or `.php-cs-fixer.php`.

 Here is a possible example, check out the [documentation](https://github.com/FriendsOfPHP/PHP-CS-Fixer/tree/master/doc) for more details.

-The example below also includes some 'risky' rules, such as adding a `declare(strict_types=1);` line if it was missing.
-Such change alters behaviour, so should be used very cautiously.
+* It includes some 'risky' rules, such as adding a `declare(strict_types=1);` line if it was missing.
+Such change alters behaviour and CAN break your code, so should be used very cautiously.

+* On top of `PSR-12` it includes the much more opinionated `Symfony` coding standard, however I overrode some rules manually.

 ```php
 <?php